ldez/generator-atom-package-plus/generators/app/templates/.github/PULL_REQUEST_TEMPLATE.md

 - Write tests.
 - Run **all** tests.
 - Add an explanation.
-- Add screenshot(s) it it's possible.
+- Add screenshot(s) if it's possible.

 **Remove the previous section upon you have read it.**